Thank you for choosing Lost Buick Keys Replacement for all your Buick car keys, remote, fobs, and Ignition Problems.

 Q: I called my Buick dealer as I need a replacement key for my 1996 Buick Skylark.

-A: Yes.
-Buick dealers, like other car brand dealer, use a code to cut a replacement key.
-These type of codes are available only for limited years, usually about 10 years or so.
+A: Buick dealers, like other car brand dealers, use a key code to cut a replacement key.
+Key codes are only available for a limited number of years – usually about 10 years or so.